jlpteaching/gem5-assignment-template/README.md

 ## Analysis and simulation

-As part of your analysis and simulation you will have to run your workloads on both real hardware and gem5.
+As part of your analysis and simulation, you will have to run your workloads on both real hardware and gem5.
 Before running any workloads, let's take a look at our working set size.
 Working set size is the number of bytes that have to be moved between the processor and the memory subsystem.